ofekbarshalom/C_plus_plus/OS_Final_Ex/README.md

 - **Client-Server Communication**: The server listens on port `8080` and interacts with clients via sockets.
 - **Concurrency**: Each algorithm runs on a separate thread and results are sent back once all computations are complete.
-- **Graph Representation**: Uses an adjacency list implemented without STL, in a custom `Graph` class.
+- **Graph Representation**: Uses an adjacency list implemented with STL (vector), encapsulated in a custom Graph class.
 - **Algorithm Factory**: Implements a factory pattern to instantiate different algorithms dynamically.
+- **Strategy Pattern**: Each algorithm follows the Strategy interface, allowing interchangeable execution logic.

 ## Input Formats

 ### Manual Graph Entry
-The client must send:
+The client provides:
 ```
 vertices edges directed_flag(0/1)
 u1 v1